General-purpose algorithms and data structures, illustrated in Haskell

 and the iteration history, control dependencies across nested loops.

 We show two solutions in Haskell.
-Both use fast, imperative STArrays;
+Both use fast, imperative STArrays

 both try to separate the imperative part from a functional part.
 The